 Service Level Agreements (SLA) are a great tool to help make sure you and your customers are on the same page.
 They can help you highlight what your managed services entail and set expectations for all parties involved.
 This means detailing what is included in the customers’ service as well as what options might be extra; for example, you might include managed service support during the week but have an additional charge for clients on the weekend.
 The terms should be clear – no matter what side of the agreement you are on.

-To outline some best practices for creating an SLA, we consulted Scott Bennett, the Director of North American partner management at Barracuda MSP.
+To outline some best practices for creating an SLA, we consulted Scott Bennett, the Senior Director of MSP Sales at Barracuda.
 While Scott was able to provide some guidelines to help you get started, you should always have an attorney assist you in developing a Service Level Agreement.
 Here are some best practices to keep in mind as you get started:

 Set yourself up for success

 To create an effective SLA, one of the most important things is to make sure you set clear expectations by being as specific as possible from the start.
 While you may want to customize your SLA for each customer you bring onboard, it is important to set clear expectations for everyone who is involved.
 If you don’t have an SLA, you have nothing to fall back on in the unfortunate case that something goes wrong.

 As a legal best practice, have an attorney assist you with the creation of your SLA.
 This is extremely important, because an SLA is a legally binding agreement.
 Once your SLA is created and signed, it can be used as a reference point for either party.
 If the requirements aren’t met, this can be used either to your advantage — or disadvantage — so having an attorney involved is essential for closing possible loopholes and making sure everything is set up properly.